vuejs/v2.vuejs.org/src/v2/cookbook/index.md

 ## Thank you

-It takes time to contribute to documentation, and if you spend the time to submit a PR this section of our docs, you do so with our gratitude.
+It takes time to contribute to documentation, and if you spend the time to submit a PR to this section of our docs, you do so with our gratitude.